BestTimesToVisit.com Logo

 money

-Don't be afraid to haggle at markets, but do it with a smile!
+Don't be afraid to haggle, especially in markets and for smaller purchases, but do it with a smile!
 Start by offering about half of the asking price and meet somewhere in the middle.
-For everyday purchases like street food or small souvenirs, having small denominations of Vietnamese Dong (VND) is super handy.
+For larger purchases or in established shops, prices are usually fixed, so save your bargaining energy.

 transport